 “Coward?!”
 Iota spat before jabbing a finger at him.
-“Look at the color of your vitae, and tell me who the damn coward is!”
+“Look at the color of your vitae, and tell me who the damned coward is!”

-The heat in the peacekeeper’s eyes reminded Gilbert of the time when an Argoan soldier snuck into their base camp aiming to assassinate Werner in his sleep because Werner had singlehandedly sniped off the man’s entire squadron.
+The heat in the peacekeeper’s eyes reminded Gilbert of the time when an Argoan soldier snuck into their base camp aiming to assassinate Werner in his sleep because Werner had single-handedly sniped off the man’s entire unit.
 The hatred in that Argoan’s eyes that night was the same.
 A burning desire for vengeance.

 Iota raised her hand.
 With a flourish, she sent white chains spilling out from the glowing patch on the wall.
 The chains hurtled towards them but before the peacekeeper could lift his conductor again, Bergmann leaped before them, slamming her hands that were now gloved with conductors onto the ground.
 The sidewalk erupted upwards, forming a wall of concrete.
 The barricade let out low rumbles as the chains battered against them.

 Bergmann turned to Gilbert, clearly looking for reassurance.
 Gilbert nodded, still uncertain.
 She glanced at the peacekeeper, and Gilbert followed her gaze to the man’s conductor which is now deactivated.

 Kleine appeared rounding the earth blockade with conducting gloves equipped.
 He looked at Jericho uncertainly, eyed his Ophiuchian band, and then eyed the lack of distance between him and Cadence.
 “Sir, should I conjure you a—”